 Royalty payers are responsible for creating and maintaining the users having access to IOGC's electronic submission system under the royalty payer's id.
 Each royalty payer will designate one person as its administrator for the system, to create, update and delete authorized users.

 The Regulations, Section 33, Schedule 1, Clause 2(1) provide for an allowance for gathering, dehydrating, compressing and processing gas and associated products produced from Indian lands.

-GCA is a facility-specific deduction to recognize the costs associated with transporting raw gas and turning it into marketable gas.
+GCA is a facility-specific deduction to recognize the costs associated with transporting raw gas and converting it to marketable gas.
 GCA is provided as a dollar rate per unit of marketable sales gas for costs such as gathering, dehydrating, compressing and processing the royalty share of natural gas and its marketable components.

-Where a producer gathers, dehydrates, compresses and/or processes First Nation gas through one or more facilities in which it is not an owner, the producer may recover the First Nation royalty share of the related cost through a custom processing rate approved by IOGC.
+Where a producer gathers, dehydrates, compresses and/or processes First Nation gas through one or more facilities in which it is not an owner, the producer may be allowed a custom processing fee deduction rate approved by IOGC.
 The custom processing rate is applied to First Nation volumes in the same manner as a GCA facility rate.

 The GCA rate for a royalty entity is the sum of the rates for all the facilities through which the marketable (residue) gas for that royalty entity is gathered, dehydrated, compressed and processed.

 GCA is determined on the gross gas royalty volume in a month and recovered against the gross royalty of the total gas and products sold, up to a maximum of 50% of the monthly gross gas and products royalty.

 Three components are recognized in GCA calculations: allowed operating costs, amortized capital cost, and return on average capital.
 These components are derived from gas cost allowance as per IOGC’s regulations as updated from time to time.